 Artsplosure (May): One of the Southeast's premier arts festivals, Artsplosure - The Raleigh Arts Festival attracts more than 80,000 people to downtown Raleigh during the third weekend of May each year.
 Celebrating fine visual art and live music since 1980, the festival puts more than 180 artists' work, using countless mediums, on display for all to see and enjoy during the free festival.

 World of Bluegrass (Sept.): The arrival of a toe-tappin', banjo-strummin' week of non-stop week of bluegrass in downtown Raleigh is one of the most anticipated times of the year.
 The International Bluegrass Music Association brings their business conference, along with the world's most talented bluegrass musicians, to Raleigh during this week.
-Then the week is capped off with Wide Open Bluegrass, a two-day festival that sets up five stages of free music, a dance tent, a barbecue championship, tons of art vendors and more.
+Then the week is capped off with IBMA Bluegrass Live! powered by PNC, a two-day festival that sets up five stages of free music, a dance tent, a barbecue championship, tons of art vendors and more.

-First Night Raleigh (Dec.): A downtown Raleigh New Year's Eve celebration for more than 25 years, First Night Raleigh is an all-day event with more than 100 performances (music, dance, theater, comedy and more) across 35 venues.
+First Night Raleigh (Dec.): A downtown Raleigh New Year's Eve celebration for more than 25 years, First Night Raleigh is an all-day event with live performances (music, dance, theater, comedy and more) across multiple venues.
 Tons of kids' activities, a 90-foot-tall Ferris wheel and a countdown to midnight (where, yes, a giant acorn drops from the sky as the clock strikes 12) and celebratory fireworks highlight a full day of festivities.